 House passes resolution urging Obama to send arms to Ukraine

-WASHINGTON (AP) — The House on Monday overwhelmingly approved a resolution urging President Barack Obama to send lethal weapons to Ukraine to protect its sovereignty in its fight against Russian-backed rebels.
+WASHINGTON (AP) — The House of Representatives has overwhelmingly approved a resolution urging President Barack Obama to send lethal weapons to Ukraine to protect its sovereignty in its fight against Russian-backed rebels.

-There is bipartisan support in Congress to provide the arms to Ukraine forces battling the rebels.
-Russian President Vladimir Putin denies arming rebels in the war in eastern Ukraine, which began last April after Moscow annexed the mostly Russian-speaking Crimean Peninsula.
+There is bipartisan support in Congress to provide the arms to Ukrainian forces battling the rebels.
+Russian President Vladimir Putin denies arming rebels in the war in eastern Ukraine, which began in April after Moscow annexed the mostly Russian-speaking Crimean Peninsula.

-State Department officials say Obama administration officials are discussing lethal assistance but are waiting to see whether the agreements that led to February's cease-fire are implemented.
+U.S. State Department officials say Obama administration officials are discussing lethal assistance to Ukraine but are waiting to see whether the agreements that led to February’s cease-fire are implemented.